-- (a) All programs must have an approved and operational carbon monoxide alarm installed within ten feet of each room used for sleeping children in care. - (b) Smoke alarms must be properly installed and maintained on all levels including basements and in hallways outside rooms used for sleeping children in care.
-Smoke alarms are not required in crawl spaces and uninhabitable attics. - (c) In programs with construction that began on or after March 31, 2020, smoke alarms must be installed and maintained in each room used for children in care to sleep. - Subd.
+- (a) All programs must have an approved and operational carbon monoxide alarm installed within ten feet of each roomarea used for sleeping children in care. - (b) Smoke alarms that have been listed by the Underwriter Laboratory must be properly installed and maintained on all levels including basements and in hallways outside rooms used for sleeping children in care.
+Smoke alarms are not required in crawl spaces and uninhabitable attics. - (c) In programs with construction that began on or after March 31, 2020, smoke alarms must be installed and maintained in each room used for children in care to sleep.

+Subd.
 17. Infant and newborn sleeping space.
-There must be a safe sleeping space for each infant and newborn in care. - (a) There must be a safe sleeping space for each infant and newborn in care. - (b) Newborns and infants must not sleep anywhere other than an approved crib or playpen. - (c) Each playpen shall meet the requirements of section 245J.17, subdivision 4, paragraph (b), be of sturdy construction and have: - (1) Closely spaced bars with corner posts that do not exceed one sixteenth of an inch above the top of the end panel. - (2) Spaces between the bars of the playpen and between the bars and end panels of the playpen shall not exceed two and three-eighths inches. - (3) Playpen mesh openings shall be less than one quarter inch. - Subd.
-18. Stairways.
-All stairways must meet the following conditions. - (a) Stairways of four or more steps must have handrails on at least one side. - (b) Any open area between the handrail and stair tread must be enclosed with a protective guardrail as specified in the State Building Code.
-At open risers, opening located more than 30 inches or 762 millimeters as measured vertically to the floor or grade below must not permit the passage of a sphere four inches or 102 millimeters in diameter. - (c) Gates must be used when children aged six to 18 months are in care. - (d) Stairways must be well-lit, in good repair, and free of clutter and obstructions. - Subd.
-19. Decks.
+There must be a safe sleeping space for each infant and newborn in care.

+- (a) There must be a safe sleeping space for each infant and newborn in care. - (b) Newborns and infants must not sleep anywhere other than an approved crib or playpen. - (c) Each playpen shall meet the requirements of section 245J.17, subdivision 4, paragraph (b), be of sturdy construction and have: - (1) Closely spaced bars with corner posts that do not exceed one sixteenth of an inch above the top of the end panel. - (2) Spaces between the bars of the playpen and between the bars and end panels of the playpen shall not exceed two and three eighths inches. - (3) Playpen mesh openings shall be less than one quarter inch.

+Subd.
+18.-Stairways.
+All stairways must meet the following conditions.

+- (a) Stairways of four or more steps must have handrails on at least one side. - (b) Any open area between the handrail and stair tread must be enclosed with a protective guardrail as specified in the State Building Code.
+At open risers, opening located more than 30 inches or 762 millimeters as measured vertically to the floor or grade below must not permit the passage of a sphere four inches or 102 millimeters in diameter.
+The back of the stair risers must be enclosed. - (c) Gates must be used when children aged six to 18 months are in care. - (d) Stairways must be well-lit, in good repair, and free of clutter and obstructions.

+Subd.
+1918.
+Decks.
 Decks, balconies, or lofts used by children more than 30 inches above the ground or floor must be surrounded by a protective guardrail and be constructed in accordance with the State Building Code.

 Wooden decks must be free of splinters and coated with wood preservative, paint, or constructed with treated wood.

-- Subd.
-20. Locks and latches.
-Door locks and latches must meet the following guidelines: - (a) A door latch on a closet or other space that a child could be confined must be made so that children can open the door from inside the closet; - (b) Every interior door lock must permit opening of the locked door from the outside and the opening device must be readily accessible to all caregivers; - (c) Double cylinder locks, where a key is required on both sides, on exit doors are prohibited; and - (d) Installation of locks or door chimes may not be used in place of supervision.

 Subd.
+2019.
+Locks and latches.
+Door locks and latches must meet the following guidelines:

+- (a) a door latch on a closet or other confining space that a child could be confined must be made so that children can open the door from inside the closet or other confining space; - (b) every interior door lock must permit opening of the locked door from the outside and the opening device must be readily accessible to all caregivers; - (c) double cylinder locks, where a key is required on both sides, on exit doors are prohibited; and - (d) installation of locks or door chimes may not be used in place of supervision.

-21. Tobacco products, vaping, drugs, and alcohol use prohibitions.
+Subd.
+2120.
+Tobacco products, vaping, drugs, and alcohol use prohibitions.